 Contributions Made by African-American Soldiers from Omaha

-House at 2424 Hartman Avenue where Milton A. Ross lived
+The house at 2424 Hartman Avenue where Milton A. Ross lived.

-In the '60s and '70s, America still struggled with segregation.
+In the 1960s and '70s, America still struggled with segregation.
 As a result, while soldiers fought for freedom in Vietnam, African Americans were fighting for civil rights at home.
 At the same time, African American soldiers fought in integrated units in Vietnam.
 The soldiers ate, slept, and died together, no matter what their skin color.
-However, when they came home they still lived in segregated communities.
-The picture shows the house of Milton A. Ross, a soldier that fought in the Vietnam conflict.
-He lived in the black community in North Omaha.
-Today African Americans are not segregated by law but still make up the majority of the population in North Omaha.
+However, when they came home, they still lived in segregated communities.
+The picture shows the home of Milton A. Ross, a soldier that fought in the Vietnam conflict.
+He lived in the Black community in North Omaha.
+Today, African Americans are not segregated by law but still make up the majority of the population in North Omaha.
 Even after African Americans like Ross fought and died in integrated military units, many neighborhoods, like his, remain segregated.
 Although there is a memorial at Central High School honoring the graduates who died in service, the lack of commemoration in the community at large shows that many of these individual histories have been forgotten.

 Finally, one should be cognizant of the role of African Americans in resisting the Vietnam War.
 Many African Americans volunteered at higher rates in the early years of the conflict and viewed draft resistance as cowardly.
 However, as Americans became increasingly disillusioned with the conflict, African Americans played an important role in resisting the ongoing war.
 No previous war provoked as great a range of African American dissent.

 "I used to think history was just dates and periods where things that happened before I did, and just another thing to learn.
 But it actually matters."